soodoku/tldr/summaries/39_red_state_blue_state.md

 ## Red State Blue State

-"Paradoxes" =
+"Paradoxes"

 1. Rich states vote Democratic but rich people vote Republican.
-2. Richer counties in rich states vote Democratic (see <a href = "../src/red_state_blue_state/rich_rich_availability_bias.jpg">the second order availability bias</a>)
+2. Richer counties in rich states vote Democratic (also causes <a href = "../src/red_state_blue_state/rich_rich_availability_bias.jpg">the second order availability bias</a> --- a claim about absolute levels not trends.) but the rich vote Republican.

-Resolution:
+Key Claims

-Rich people in rich states have increasingly become socially liberal and they are voting against their 'class interests.'
-(Rich people in rich states are also becoming economically liberal.) see also: https://twitter.com/wpmarble/status/1703798638693212364
+1. Rich people in rich states have increasingly become socially liberal and they are voting against their class interests.
+(Would have been nice to see how the rich in blue states have become more socially liberal.
+Could be some version of #2 where socially liberal rich people vote Dem. as R becomes more socially conservative.)

-You also see a dramatic ecological shift (among NH Whites) toward R in the South but also in places like UT. **Majorities of poor people  vote R in a bunch of states.**
+  (GS: Rich people in rich states are also becoming economically liberal. see also: https://twitter.com/wpmarble/status/1703798638693212364
+2. Parties have moved such that there is greater cor(social, economic) within the party.
+Poor in poor states (more socially conservative to begin with) plausibly vote more R because of that.

 ### Rich Vote More R

-At an individual level, the richer people are likelier to vote R. Though see <a href = "https://github.com/soodoku/anes_inc_pid_cor">2020 (and there seems to be a downward trajectory in the cor among NH Whites)</a>
+At an individual level, the richer people are likelier to vote R. Though see <a href = "https://github.com/soodoku/anes_inc_pid_cor">2020 (and there seems to be a downward trajectory in the cor among NH Whites)</a>.
+GS: There is a dramatic ecological shift (among NH Whites) toward R in the South but also in places like UT. **Majorities of poor people vote R in a bunch of states.**

   <img src = "../src/red_state_blue_state/01a_rich_poor_gap_over_time.jpg" width="500">
   <img src = "../src/red_state_blue_state/01b_rich_poor_house_gap_over_time.jpg" width="500">